A family farm nestled in the Finger Lakes Region.

 About the Farm

-Labor of Love Flower Farm is located in Upstate/Western New York in the town of Victor about a half hour southeast from the City of Rochester which is about half between Buffalo and Syracuse.
-Closer to the Finger Lakes Region, the farm is smack-dab in the middle of glacial country.
-The terrain is comprised of hills and valleys with a stream bisecting the land.
+Labor of Love Flower Farm is located in Upstate/Western New York in the town of Victor sandwiched between the aptly named towns of Bloomfield and Farmington.
+We’re about a half hour southeast of the City of Rochester, aka.
+The Flower City!, which is between Buffalo and Syracuse on the Erie Canal.
+Located on the northern edge of the Finger Lakes Region, our farm is smack-dab in the middle of glacial country.
+The terrain is comprised of hills (moraines & eskers) and valleys with a stream bisecting the land.
 The soil is fantastic!
-We (usually) enjoy ample rainfall and lovely vistas.
+We enjoy ample rainfall and lovely vistas.
 The farm is most definitely my “Slice of Heaven”.

 In addition to growing flowers we also raise beef cattle on our 70 acres and lease adjacent land for hay production.
 We are a diversified farm making productive use of an old dairy farm.
-Our house and the original barn are c.
-1830; the original barn is getting a new foundation and we are very excited about a new work-space for flower processing and a new BIG cooler, more tuber storage space, an office and of course indoor parking for all our farm equipment, machines, implements, tools, etc.
+The house and original barn are c.
+1830; the old barn is getting a new foundation and we are very excited about a new work-space for flower processing and a new BIG cooler, more tuber storage space, an office and of course indoor parking for our collection of tractors, implements, tools, etc.

 About the Farmers